 - Has the student or team performed validation to ensure that there is interest in the idea?

 Competitive Research (Get Seeded Grant Only, $501-$1500)

 - Has the student or team conducted competitive analysis?

 The top teams receiving votes at the public pitch event will receive their funding ask (up to the $1,500 maximum).
 The funds awarded must be used to advance the business idea.
-Students asking for $500 or less will be judged and awarded funding at the pre-pitch event.
 Funding can take several weeks to be dispersed.

 We are unable to fund the following:

 - The purchase, rent and renovation of office/business space

 - Equipment that is not the core of the business (e.g., cell phones, laptops, etc.)

 - Cost of inventory not directly related to marketing or prototyping